Linearly Polarized Gravitational Waves from Bubble Collisions: Introduction

 Accurate measurements of GW polarizations open a new observational window to test fundamental physics.
 On the one hand, they allow powerful constraints on theories that extend GR and predict extra scalar or vector polarizations~\cite{Takeda:2018uai,Hagihara:2019ihn,Yunes:2025xwp,LIGOScientific:2021sio}.
 On the other hand, even within GR, the polarization state of a GW encodes valuable information about its source.
 While most astrophysical and cosmological processes generate stochastic backgrounds that are unpolarized on average, notable exceptions exist.
 For example, axion–gauge-field inflation can produce chiral (circularly polarized) gravitational waves through the amplification of a single helicity mode~\cite{Maleknejad:2016qjz,Caldwell:2017chz}.
 Such scenarios highlight the possibility that polarization may serve as a diagnostic tool for identifying specific early-Universe mechanisms otherwise inaccessible to direct observation.

 In this work, we propose a new mechanism for producing linearly polarized gravitational waves in the early Universe.
-It has long been understood that collisions of true-vacuum bubbles in first-order phase transitions release substantial energy in the form of gravitational waves, making such transitions among the most promising sources of potentially detectable signals~\cite{Witten:1984rs,Hogan:1986dsh,Kosowsky:1991ua,Kosowsky:1992rz,Kamionkowski:1993fg}.
+It has long been understood that collisions of true-vacuum bubbles in first-order phase transitions release substantial energy in the form of gravitational waves, making such transitions among the most promising sources of potentially detectable signals~\cite{Witten:1984rs,Hogan:1986dsh,Kosowsky:1991ua,Kosowsky:1992rz,Kamionkowski:1993fg,Yamada:2025cfr}.
 New physics beyond the Standard Model can give rise to first-order phase transitions in the early Universe.
 We demonstrate that if such transitions proceed sufficiently slowly to complete through the nucleation and collision of only two vacuum bubbles, the resulting GW signal would exhibit a linear polarization.
 Using analytical estimates, we further show that slow transitions of this type can occur and successfully complete.
 Importantly, this would produce a distinctive and potentially observable signature in future GW detectors, indicative of the unusual dynamics underlying this type of phase transition.
+Whether this signature can be reconstructed by future detectors depends on the achievable sensitivity to higher-order correlation functions.